KanchanMehra/Movify_Movies_Website/README.md

 # Movify_Movies_Website

-Movify is a responsive and interactive movie website built using HTML, CSS, and JavaScript.
-It offers a Netflix-like user experience for browsing movies and shows.
-Users can explore featured content, view movie details, and enjoy a clean, modern UI.
-Designed with a mobile-first approach, it ensures smooth performance across devices.
-Movify is ideal for showcasing front-end skills and UI design for streaming platforms.
+Movify is a sleek and responsive movie streaming website inspired by platforms like Netflix.
+Built using HTML, CSS, and JavaScript, it allows users to browse a curated collection of movies with engaging visuals and interactive UI.
+The website features movie posters, titles, descriptions, and a smooth layout for a premium viewing feel.
+It follows a mobile-first design approach, ensuring great performance across all devices.
+Animations and hover effects enhance the user experience.
+Movify is perfect for showcasing front-end development and UI/UX design skills.